The

 🛑✋ Um, ex-CUSE you?
 You think body shaming is exclusive to women?
 EHHH!
 Wrong.

-Body policing isn’t gender-exclusive.
-People aren’t just critiquing the women: Jonathan Bailey’s body is lumped into this discourse, too, as if Jon Chu’s set is a covert fitness-factory that seems to churn out problematic physiques.
+Body policing is not gender-exclusive.
+People aren’t just critiquing the women: Jonathan Bailey’s body is lumped into this discourse, too, as if Jon Chu’s set is some kind of covert fitness-factory that seems to churn out problematic physiques.

 Some cultural commentary even describes a “steadily rising demand for thinner, paler, more androgynous male bodies” in entertainment — akin to a resurgent “heroin chic” ideal for women.
-Today, we're just replacing cigarettes with protein shakes.
+It just seems that today, we're replacing cigarettes with diet culture.
 See how there's open discussion on harmful practices, as owned by these actors?
 How these practices become anecdotes, not alarms?
 How that shame is curbed?
-How it's framed as transparency, professionalism, even craft.
-Very demure, very mindful, very problematic.
+How it's framed as transparency, professionalism, even craft?
 When men undergo extreme aesthetic demands, it becomes "training."
 When women do, it becomes "evidence."

 Not because men aren't harmed—we absolutely are—but because the interpretation of the same behavior reveals the hierarchy.
 Men's bodies = achievement.
-Women's bodies = accountability.
+Women's bodies = accountability—and a commodity to control.
 Same machine, different output.
 And what do we call the system that polices women and rewards men for the same behaviors?

 “This is about women, not men.
 Stay out of it, you misogynistic pig!"
 (The irony writes itself.)

 Lol, no, it wasn't.
-Comedy happens when both sides laugh.
-If the punchline is punching down about someone else’s body, then it’s not humor, it’s harassment.
+If the punchline is punching down about someone else’s health, then it’s not humor.
 If these trolls were truly worried about eating disorders, or their concern came from a "good place," they would stop performing the exact behaviors that research ties to EDs.

 And performative ‘concern’ about celebrity bodies is itself not neutral; it's a vector of harm.
-It normalizes policing, reinforces beauty hegemony, and gives strangers a false sense of moral authority over bodies they don't personally know at all.
+It normalizes surveillance, reinforces beauty hegemony, and gives strangers a false sense of moral authority over bodies they don't personally know at all.
 This is bullying.
-SYBAU☺️.
+SYBAU :)

-🍔“Telling her to 'eat a cheeseburger' is just a joke.
+🍔“Telling them to 'eat a sandwich' is just a joke.
 Relax."

 bully | ˈbo͝olē |

 And you're ridiculous.
-I’m describing behavior, not emotion, but while we’re at it, their feelings matter because they’re human, just like you.
+I’m describing behavior, not emotion.
+I'm not 'being emotional,' but while we’re at it, their feelings matter because people matter.
+Take accountability for yourself.
 The Golden Rule isn't a suggestion; it's the baseline for sharing space in a society: treat others as you would want to be treated.

 hegemony | həˈjemənē, ˈhejəˌmōnē |